top of page

 • Remote access platforms for off-site employees

-Start with the areas where a breach would cause the most harm, and expand coverage from there.
+Begin with the areas where a breach would do the most damage, then expand MFA coverage to other parts of your business.

 Selecting an MFA Tool That Suits Your Business

-With so many solutions available, finding the right MFA platform depends on your company's size, tech stack, and budget.
-Here are some popular options that work well for smaller operations:
+With so many options available, the best MFA platform for you depends on your company’s size, technology, and budget.
+Here are some popular choices for small businesses:

 Google Authenticator